haskus/haskus-system/doc/manual/memory.md

 process, etc. In addition, virtual memory mechanism is often used by operating systems to allow pages to be moved to different memories such as hard disks (swap out) and brought back on-demand, hence providing a kind of "infinite memory" feeling on architectures supporting this.
-ViperVM aims to bypass this swap mechanism as it should know better than the OS how to manage data.
+Haskus aims to bypass this swap mechanism as it should know better than the OS how to manage data.

 ## Buffers

 Allocating memory consists in reserving a set of pages and considering them as consecutive when their cells are addressed.
-In ViperVM, a `Buffer` entity represents a memory allocation.
+In Haskus, a `Buffer` entity represents a memory allocation.
 It is only defined by its size (the sum of the sizes of the reserved pages) and the memory it is allocated in, other fields are architecture specific.